Her own way – a woman’s safe-travel guide

 Access our smart-travel publications or order them by calling 1-800-267-8376 (in Canada) or 613-944-4000.

-Our country travel advice and advisories provide vital information on safety and security, local laws and customs, health conditions, and entry requirements for approximately 200 travel destinations.
+Our Travel advice and advisories provide vital information on safety and security, local laws and customs, health conditions, and entry requirements for approximately 200 travel destinations.
 This information is also available by phone: 1-800-267-6788 (in Canada and the U.S.) or 613-944-6788.

 Canadian government offices abroad.